-The property forms part of an established residential area in the town of Stranraer.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
+The property forms part of a mixed residential and commercial area in the town of Stranraer.
+The surrounding properties in the immediate vicinity are generally of a variety of age and style.
 A range of typical local amenities can be found nearby.